Documentation Index Fetch the complete documentation index at: https://docs.cloudblast.io/llms.txt

 Account

-get_accountGet account info (name, email, credit balance, resource limits)
+Tool Description get_accountGet account info (name, email, credit balance, resource limits) get_account_usageGet resource usage across all servers vs your limits list_invoicesList invoices (paginated)

 Plans & Locations

-list_plansList available server plans with pricing and specs
+Tool Description list_plansList available server plans with pricing and specs list_locationsList all available data center locations list_location_templatesList OS templates for a location

 SSH Keys

-list_ssh_keysList all SSH keys on your account
+Tool Description list_ssh_keysList all SSH keys on your account create_ssh_keyAdd an SSH public key delete_ssh_keyRemove an SSH key

 Servers